Senior Hamas commander killed as Israel strikes Gaza, Palestinians fire rockets | Law-Order

 "Israel has gone crazy," said a man on a Gaza street, where people ran out of their homes as explosions rocked buildings.
 Sixteen people were killed in Israeli air strikes on Gaza on Wednesday, Gaza's health ministry said.
 Witnesses and health officials in Gaza said one Israeli air strike killed three people, including a woman, in a car.

 Many Israelis also spent a sleepless night as waves of rockets hit Israel's heartland.
-"The children have escaped the coronavirus, and now a new trauma," an Israeli woman in the coastal city of Ashkelon said in footage on Channel 11 television.
+"The children have escaped the coronavirus, and now a new trauma," an Israeli woman in the coastal city of Ashkelon told Channel 11 TV.

 Israelis ran to shelters or lay flat on pavements in some communities far from Gaza.
 "All of Israel is under attack.
 It's a very scary situation to be in," said Margo Aronovic, a 26-year-old student, in Tel Aviv.

-Along the Gaza border, an Israeli was killed by an anti-tank missile, Israel's national ambulance service said.
+Along the Gaza border, an Israeli soldier was killed by an anti-tank missile, the military said.
 Two people were killed by a rocket in Lod, near Tel Aviv.
 Tension also spilled over in mixed Arab-Jewish towns in Israel where there have been demonstrations over the hostilities.
 A synagogue was torched in Lod.

 Defence Minister Benny Gantz told reporters the Israeli military action would continue until "complete and long-term quiet" was achieved.
-NEW CHALLENGE
+GAS PLATFORM SHUT DOWN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)